 The temporal resolution of the dataset allows calculation of the use frequencies associated with the different appliances identified during the disaggregation process.
-These use frequencies are summarised in Table 10 on a per-dwelling basis, and in Table 11 on a per-person basis.
-In both cases, the 95% confidence interval in the mean is calculated using the t-distribution.
+These use frequencies are summarised in Table 8.
 Although most use frequencies were calculated daily, the washing machine and dishwasher use frequencies were calculated weekly, given the less frequent typical use of these appliances.
+It should also be noted that all frequencies are reported on a per-dwelling (rather than a per-person) basis.
 All use types exhibit large standard deviations, again demonstrating the significant variability in the dataset and the likely value in more targeted smart meter investigations in the future.
 In some cases (shower, washing machine and high flow or outdoor use), large outliers in the dataset contributed to these large standard deviations; these outliers also increased the average use frequency compared to the median use frequency.
 These may indicate some incorrect classifications arising from the event-based disaggregation.
 However, given the data quality and quantity issues noted elsewhere in this report and lacking independent data on appliance signatures, a small amount of incorrect classification is somewhat unavoidable.
 Although these data could also have been broken down by season, for instance to investigate changes in the frequency of (say) showers or outdoor use between seasons (particularly Summer and Winter), this was not undertaken in the current project.

-The tap use frequencies reported in Table 10 are very high, in part because many events that did not meet the criteria for leaks and drips (but may not have resulted from tap use) were categorised as tap use by default.
-Given the overlap in tap and leak/drip signatures, it is challenging to completely separate these use types.
-Outliers may also arise from usage patterns such as cleaning jobs where a cloth or sponge must be regularly rinsed.
+The tap use frequencies reported in Table 8 are very high, in part because many events that did not meet the criteria for leaks and drips (but may not have resulted from tap use) were categorised as tap use by default.
+Given the overlap in tap and leak/drip signatures, it is challenging to completely separate the two use types.